abdrahmansoltan/Learning-Notes/Computer Science/Data Structures & Algorithms/2-Algorithms.md

 - This process is used both in the standard case of one function calling a different function, or in the recursive case in which a function invokes itself.
 The key point is that there is a different activation record for each active call.
 - The handling of the suspending and resuming of the execution of functions is done by the **call stack**.
-- It can be a replacement for looping

 - When a function is called, the function is pushed to the top of the call stack.

   - When the function returns, the function is popped off the call stack.

 - Ex: `factorial` function